 Here are 6 steps to treating mould and damp on walls so that you have a clean slate and a beautiful home.

 Use our guide above to properly diagnose the type of damp you’re dealing with.
 Check walls, ceilings, pipes, gutters, basements, and under sofas – basically, leave no stone unturned.

 Whether it’s a leak, a blocked gutter, or a sorely needed damp-proof course, once you’ve cut off the source of the damp, the rest of the steps will be easy.

 Once you’ve eliminated the source of the damp, your walls will need time to fully dry before you treat them.
 Ventilation is key – and a dehumidifier may be necessary.

 You’ll soon start to see visible improvements like wet patches fading.
 Hallelujah!
 You may be left with peeling wallpaper, tide marks, stains or bubbling paint, but at least you can now tackle the aesthetics knowing you’ve fully fixed the damp.

 Once your surface is dry, repair any cracks and holes with wall putty, and sand it down until it’s smooth.
 Then paint it with a damp seal or a stain blocker paint so that any staining doesn’t penetrate through your next layers of emulsion.

 5. Apply any waterproofing if needed

 Perhaps you’ll want to add a waterproofing coat to your walls to avoid damp rearing its head again in the future, especially in kitchens and bathrooms.
-You can buy specialist primers for kitchens and bathrooms, that does exactly this.
+You can buy specialist primers for kitchens and bathrooms, that do exactly this.